 Types of Companies

 1. Private Limited Company

 According to Section 2 (68) of the Companies Act, 2013, a Private Limited Company Registration in India is a company whose Article of Association (AoA) restricts the transfer of shares, including preventing the public from subscribing to the same.
 In brief, it is a privately owned business entity, which is generally owned by non-governmental organizations.

 - Its members have limited liability which ensures that a member is not liable to pay more than the nominal value of the share held by him.

 - To incorporate a private limited company, no minimum capital is required.

 - Perpetual succession implies even in case of bankruptcy, death of a member, etc a private limited company will continue to exist.

-- Allow promoters to raise the equity funds from the stock exchange, private equity firms, etc.
+- Allow promoters to raise equity funds from the stock exchange, private equity firms, etc.

 - The liability of the company and its members are not the same - a separate legal entity.

-- Minimum 2 members and 2 directors are required.
+- A minimum of 2 members and 2 directors are required.